swagercode/CircuitDesigner/README.md

-This is an independant project I've been working on.
+This is an independent project I've been working on.
 It's the first project
 I've started since I've returned to programming this year.